Dodge Journey Insurance Rates

 Rates are averaged for all Dodge Journey models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding cheaper rates on auto insurance not only requires avoiding accidents and violations, but also having a good credit score, not filing small claims, and qualifying for all possible discounts.
-Compare prices every other policy renewal by getting rate quotes from direct companies, and also from local insurance agencies.
+Finding cheaper rates on car insurance not only requires being a safe and courteous driver, but also having a good credit history, paying for small claims out-of-pocket, and maximizing policy discounts.
+Invest the time to compare rates at every policy renewal by getting quotes from direct car insurance companies like Progressive, GEICO, and Esurance, and also from local insurance agencies.

 Rate Tables and Charts